Jaber192/biptach/MASTER_SPEC.md

 # Project Overview

-Biptach is a modern HVAC Field Service Management (FSM) SaaS designed specifically for small-to-medium HVAC companies with approximately solo worker to – 50 technicians.
+Biptach is a modern HVAC Field Service Management (FSM) SaaS designed specifically for HVAC companies ranging from solo operators to businesses with up to 50 technicians.

 The goal is to build the easiest HVAC software to learn and use while providing all of the essential tools needed to manage technicians, customers, scheduling, dispatching, and work orders.